Sky Comedy (New Zealand TV channel)

-Sky Comedy is an upcoming television channel in New Zealand available on Sky, set to launch on 2 December 2025.
+Sky Comedy is a television channel in New Zealand available on Sky, launched on 2 December 2025.

-The channel's programmes are mostly sourced from US cable network Comedy Central and serves as a replacement to its Australia and New Zealand feed, which is set to be removed per the end of its contract with Paramount.
-It will also inherit its channel slot, channel 11.
+The channel's programmes are mostly sourced from US cable network Comedy Central and serves as a replacement to its Australia and New Zealand feed, which was removed per the end of its contract with Paramount.
+It also inherited its channel slot, channel 11.

 History

 Background

 Sky launched a New Zealand feed of Comedy Central in 2009, symbolically launching on April Fool's Day.
 By October 2010, it had lost the local broadcasting licences to The Daily Show and The Colbert Report.
 Tied to this was the decision to close Viacom's local offices in Auckland and the move of its operations to Sydney.
 Even after the local feed was made available in Australia, Viacom in 2016 pledged for the increase in New Zealand-specific content, but only for its website.

 In July 2025, Sky announced that it would remove Comedy Central, as well as other Paramount channels, later in 2025, when its contract expired.